 Although some founders opt to serve as their own agent, taking on this role limits their ability to move around.
 Outsourcing using ZenBusiness’s registered agent service gives you the freedom to be away from the office.
 You’ll also receive timely compliance reminders and notifications to make sure you don’t miss a beat.

-File Articles of Incorporation with Wyoming
+Step 4: File Articles of Incorporation with Wyoming

 To become an official corporation, you need to file your Articles of Incorporation with the Secretary of State.
 Once approved, this is the primary document that will transform your idea into a legal corporation.
 It informs the state of your nonprofit’s name, address, members, mission statement, dissolution plan, and legal guarantees.
 Along with the Articles, you must include a Consent to Appointment by Registered Agent form.